hidekihill/hidekihill.github.io/projects.md

 title: Projects
 ---

-The following is an overview of my academic work and projects.
-You can look at my <a href="https://github.com/hidekihill">GitHub profile</a> for code and details.
+The following is a brief overview of my academic work and projects.
+You can view my <a href="https://github.com/hidekihill">GitHub profile</a> for code and details.

 ## AffectFusion
 S. Ajadalu, Y. Attafuah, H. Hill.
 AffectFusion: A Multimodal Deep Learning Framework for Affective State Recognition with Applications to Online Education Systems.